PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

 - **enum_case_name_prefix** - string which is added as a prefix of enum fields names.
 - **enum_excluded_cases** - list of enum cases that must not be exposed in the target language.
 - **enum_case_names** - dictionary to define the mapping between the original and target enum case names.
-- **cxx_out_rel_path** - C output relative path to project output directory.
+- **cxx_helpers_out_rel_path** - C helpers output relative path to project output directory.
 This variable is used for constructing generated C includes.
 - | **full_package** - full package constructed from package_prefix and package.
 For each target language the construction formula for default value is different.
   | Note that it's used for Python and Kotlin for target package generation and changing it affects generated file paths as well.
   | This variable needs to be synchronized with **c_file_fullname**, **h_file_fullname** and **file_fullname**.